Cointegration without Unit Roots: Estimation and inference

 \subsection{Deterministic terms}

-For the cointegrated VAR with exact unit roots, \citet[Sec.~5.7]{Joh95} develops a hierarchy of models -- in his notation, $H_{2}\subset H_{1}^{\ast}\subset H_{1}\subset H^{\ast}\subset H$ -- ordered according to their treatment of the deterministic terms in the reduced form model \eqref{redform}.
-In our more general setting where $\Lambda_{\lu}=I_{q}$ is not required, these models take on a slightly altered expression, and not all are realisable through restrictions on the model parameters.
+For the cointegrated VAR with exact unit roots, \citet[Sec.~5.7]{Joh95} develops a hierarchy of models (in his notation, $H_{2}\subset H_{1}^{\ast}\subset H_{1}\subset H^{\ast}\subset H$) ordered according to their treatment of the deterministic terms in form \eqref{redform} of the model.
+In our more general setting where $\Lambda_{\lu}=I_{q}$ is not required, these models take on an altered expression, and not all are realisable through restrictions on the model parameters.
+To discuss how we treat might handle deterministic terms in our setting, and their implications for inference, we first recall that the mapping from the DGP \eqref{dgp} to form \eqref{redform} of the VAR implies